vladholubiev/discovervenues/README.md

 ###### Disclaimer
-This repository contains a test task completed in order to apply for a job in [JSSolutions](https://github.com/JSSolutions).
+This repository contains a first test task given in order to apply for a job in [JSSolutions](https://github.com/JSSolutions).
+The second one is located [here](https://github.com/vladgolubev/node-file-comparer).

 ### Discover venues